Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

         Note: The Bicep template adds the Synapse workspace's Managed Identity to the Batch Account as `Contributor`.
 Alternatively, Custom Role Definitions can be used to assign the Synapse workspace's Managed Identity to the Batch Account with required Azure RBAC operations.

-    - Keyvault named `aoi-demo-orc-kv`.
+    - Keyvault named `aoi-orc-kv`.
-    - User managed identity `aoi-demo8-orc-umi` for access and authentication.
+    - User managed identity `aoi-orc-umi` for access and authentication.
-    - Azure Container registry instance named `aoi-demoorcacr` to store container images.
+    - Azure Container registry instance named `aoiorcacr` to store container images.

-- `aoi-demo-pipeline-rg`
+- `aoi-pipeline-rg`

     This resource group houses Synapse pipeline resources.

-    - Keyvault instance named `aoi-demo-pipeline-kv` to hold secrets for pipeline.
+    - Keyvault instance named `aoi-pipeline-kv` to hold secrets for pipeline.
     - Storage account named `synhns<6-character-random-string>` for Synapse workspace.
-    - Synapse workspace named `aoi-demo-pipeline-syn-ws` to hold pipeline resources.
+    - Synapse workspace named `aoi-pipeline-syn-ws` to hold pipeline resources.
     - Synapse spark pool `pool<6-character-random-string>` to run analytics.